-There is a consistent and significant relationship between reported low levels of mental well-being and family affluence; young people from less affluent backgrounds are more likely to report poorer well-being.
+There is a consistent and significant relationship between reported low levels of mental wellbeing and family affluence; young people from less affluent backgrounds are more likely to report poorer well-being.

 Bullying is reported by just over one in 10 children in Wales and is associated with higher levels of anxiety, depression, underachievement and substance misuse.
-Looked after children are more likely to experience emotional and mental health issues.
+Children who are looked after are more likely to experience emotional and mental health issues.